Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 Web browsers implement a so-called "same origin policy", an important security conect to prevent requests go to another domain than where they are provided.
 While this policy is effective to prevent requests in different domain, it prevent ligitimate interaction between an API and clients from a known and trusted origin.

 > [API principle: Use CORS to control access](#api-50)

+#### CSP-policy
+Content Security Policy is a standard that allows API (and website) providers to define approved origins of contents that are accesable through an API but are not provided from the same origin as the API itself.
+When multiple origins are needed this standard can be use as a mechanism to explicitly provide exceptions to the CORS-policy.

+#### Subresource integrity
+Subresource integrity (SRI) is a standard that can be used to validate content delivered by a third party.
+It defines trusted location and a hash of external content.
+This allows a client to verify the integrity and trustworthyness of external content accessed through an API.